What's the difference between using let, var, and const in JavaScript?

 Temporal Dead Zone (TDZ): Refers to the region where variables are considered uninitialized, leading to a ReferenceError when accessed.
 Both

-variables enter TDZ until execution reaches their declarations.Hoisting: In JavaScript, variable and function declarations are moved to the top of their containing scope during the compile phase.
+letandconstvariables enter TDZ until execution reaches their declarations.Hoisting: In JavaScript, variable and function declarations are moved to the top of their containing scope during the compile phase.
 This phenomenon is called hoisting.

 Conclusion:

-hinges on the specific requirements and scope of the variable:
+The choice between var, let, and const hinges on the specific requirements and scope of the variable:

 Use

-if you need function-scoped variables and are working with pre-ES6 codebases.Opt for
+varif you need function-scoped variables and are working with pre-ES6 codebases.Opt for

-for block-scoped variables that might be reassigned.Choose
+letfor block-scoped variables that might be reassigned.Choose

-for block-scoped variables that shouldn’t be reassigned.
+constfor block-scoped variables that shouldn’t be reassigned.

-With ES6 and later versions becoming standard, transitioning towards let
+With ES6 and later versions becoming standard, transitioning towards let and const can lead to cleaner, more predictable, and maintainable code.

 Reference Links: